amirhjrad/amirhjrad.github.io/_pages/home.md

 <br>

 # Welcome to My Website!
  Hi!
-I'm Amirhesam Jafari Rad, a passionate Digital Systems and Hardware Design student from the University of Tehran.
+I'm Amirhesam Jafari Rad, an Electrical Engineering student from the University of Tehran.